Contributing to NuRadioMC

 Once you are ready for your code to be merged into develop (for features and hotfixes) and/or master (for hotfixes only), you should create a pull request.

-Before you make a pull request, make that your code:
+Before you make a pull request, make sure that your code:

 • is correct - it should fix bugs, not introduce more of them!